 - More: See how the new Mozilla VPN compares to the competition

-It's worth bearing in mind that signing up for any of the following VPNs will give you access to apps on pretty much all your other devices, too.
-So, on one subscription you'll be able keep your laptop and phone's connections absolutely secure as well as accessing great content from around the globe.
-So, read on to find out which VPN you should get for your Amazon Fire TV Stick.
+It's worth bearing in mind that signing up for any of the following VPNs will give you access on pretty much all your other devices, too – on one subscription you'll be able keep your laptop and phone connections absolutely secure as well as accessing great content from around the globe on your Fire TV Stick.
+So, read on to find out which Fire Stick VPN is right for you.

-ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least the Amazon Fire Stick.
+ExpressVPN is topping a lot of lists these days, but that’s only because it’s simply the best VPN for a lot of things – not least Amazon's range of Fire TV devices.
 With a dedicated app available in the Appstore you’ll have no hassle setting it up, and it’ll get you streaming geo-blocked content in no time.

 What puts it head and shoulders above the rest, though, is its polished apps, excellent in-depth functions and searing performance.
-The Fire TV Stick VPN app is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.
+Express's Fire Stick VPN is essentially the same as the Android app you’ll get on your mobile – albeit controlled with your remote – and it’s a professional experience through and through.